FireStreaker2/SabaRadio/README.md

 # About

 SabaRadio is a 24/7 music bot for [Sameko Saba's](https://www.youtube.com/@samekosaba) karaoke streams!
-It utilizes [pycord](https://github.com/Pycord-Development/pycord) to provide the
+It utilizes [pycord](https://github.com/Pycord-Development/pycord) to provide Saba's karaoke songs to Discord users 24/7.

 # Usage

-SabaRadio is currently able to be publicly invited from the [following link](https://sabaradio.firestreaker2.gq/), or it can be [selfhosted](https://github.com/FireStreaker2/SabaRadio?tab=readme-ov-file#selfhosting).
+SabaRadio is currently able to be publicly invited from the [following link](https://sabaradio.firestreaker2.gq/), or it can be [selfhosted](https://github.com/FireStreaker2/SabaRadio?tab=readme-ov-file#setup).

 ## Development